IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

     <td><img src="./lab1-media/media/image4.png" style="width:1.60417in;height:1.60417in" alt="sign-info" /></td>
     <td><p><strong>Information:</strong></p>
     <p>IBM WebSphere Automation reports ALL iFixes that have been applied, regardless of when they were applied.
 However.
 It can only determine fix dates, number of days the server was vulnerable, and vulnerability detected date for servers from the time the WebSphere server is registered with IBM WebSphere Automation.</p>
-    <p>If the servers already had iFIxes installed prior to being registered to IBM WebSphere Automation, they would be listed, but the installed date in not known and will be blank.</p></td>
+    <p>If the servers already had iFixes installed prior to being registered to IBM WebSphere Automation, they would be listed, but the installed date in not known and will be blank.</p></td>
     </tr>
     </tbody>
     </table>